neil-gilbert/Tagify/README.md

 ## Why OtelTagify?

  - Efficient: Uses source generators for zero runtime reflection cost.
  - Flexible: Tag all properties or just the ones you choose.
-Simple:
- - Just add an attribute and you're good to go.
+ - Simple: Just add an attribute and you're good to go.
  - Clean Code: Say goodbye to repetitive tagging code cluttering up your codebase.

 ## Contributing

 Found a bug?
 Have a great idea for an improvement?
-We'd love to hear from you!
 Feel free to open an issue or submit a pull request.

 Happy tagging! 🏷️